SS Great Eastern: 1860–1862: Early career

-After some delays, Great Eastern began her eleven-day maiden voyage on 17 June 1860, with 35 paying passengers, 8 company "dead heads" (passengers who do not pay) and 418 crew.
+After some delays, Great Eastern began her eleven-day maiden voyage on 17 June 1860 from Liverpool with 35 paying passengers, 8 company "dead heads" (passengers who do not pay) and 418 crew.
 Among the passengers were two journalists, Zerah Colburn and Alexander Lyman Holley.
 Her first crossing went without incident, and the ship's seaworthiness was proven again when she easily survived a small gale.
 Great Eastern arrived in New York on 28 June and was successfully docked, though she did damage part of a wharf.
 The ship was received with great aplomb, with many vessels and tens of thousands of people crowding to see her.
 In preparation for the crowds, the crew established a bar on deck, spread sand to soak up tobacco juice, and prepared to receive thousands of visitors.
-However, relations between the crew and New Yorkers began to sour – the public was outraged by the $1 entry fee (similar excursion trips in New York charged 25 cents) and many would-be visitors decided to forego visiting the ship.
+However, relations between the crew and New Yorkers began to sour – the public was outraged by the $1 entry fee (similar excursion trips in New York charged 25 cents) and many would-be visitors decided to forgo visiting the ship.
 Great Eastern left New York in late July, taking several hundred passengers on an excursion trip to Cape May and then to Old Point, Virginia.
-However, this too raised issues as the ship did not have enough provisions (a burst pipe in a storeroom had ruined much of the ship's food) to make the short trip comfortable, while the ship's rudimentary bathrooms posed a sanitation issue.
-Duplicate tickets were sold for some berths, families were separated and remixed in improperly assigned cabins, and five plainclothes police officers (put on by New York to deter pickpockets) were discovered and chased into a livestock pen on deck.
+However, this too raised issues as the ship did not have enough provisions (a burst pipe in a storeroom had ruined much of the ship's food) to make the short trip comfortable, while her rudimentary bathrooms posed a sanitation issue.
+Duplicate tickets were sold for some berths, families were separated and remixed in improperly assigned cabins, and five plainclothes police officers (put on by New York Police Department to deter pickpockets) were discovered and chased into a livestock pen on deck.
 After reaching Virginia, the ship steamed back to New York, and from there sailed south again for an excursion cruise in the Chesapeake bay.
 The ship departed for Annapolis, where it was given 5,000 tons of coal by the Baltimore and Ohio Railroad.
 Great Eastern remained in Annapolis for several days, where she was toured by several thousand visitors and President James Buchanan.
 During the presidential visit, one member of the company board discussed sending the ship to Savannah to transport Southern cotton to English mills, but this idea was never followed up on.